Have you ever met someone you really liked, and everything seemed to go perfectly up until the moment you first end up in bed together?

 - Work on other issues in your life which are causing you problems.
 It could be that work stress if affecting you.

-- Keep yourself fit and healthy with a good diet.
+- Keep fit and healthy, with a good diet.
 This can improve both your physical and mental state.

 2. Don’t compare yourself to anyone else

-This includes professionals, guys in porn movies and your friends.
+This includes professionals, people in naughty films, that guy in the bar and your friends.

 3. Remember that not every time will be perfect

 You won’t always last as long as you want and you may not always get the best erection.
-There are factors beyond your control, and sometimes you need to accept that.
+There are factors beyond your control sometimes, and sometimes you need to accept that.

 4. Try not to get into a cycle of fear